-- According to my code and the likelihood PDF, there is a probability of ~0.00017 of randomly getting a value ≥409, which is the most likely value according to the bayesian posterior. - With such a divergence between the likelihood, posterior, and dependence on the prior, it is worth investigating whether the prior (or it's parameters) or the likelihood are appropriate. - The most likely bayesian estimator, i.e. the mode, may not be the best test metric versus using the median or mean.
-But it's clear from the plot that any metric comparing the posterior to the likelihood should not find great compatibility.
+- N.B. the probability is ~0.00017 of getting a value ≥409, which is the most likely value according to the bayesian posterior - With such a divergence between the likelihood, posterior, and dependence on the prior, it is worth investigating whether the prior - or it's parameters - or the likelihood are appropriate - The most likely bayesian estimator, i.e. the mode, may not be the best test metric versus using the median or mean.
+But it's clear from the plot that any metric comparing the posterior to the likelihood should not find great compatibility